 OAKLAND, Calif.
 (Jan.
 18, 2017) – The Oakland City Council will consider an ordinance that would take the first step toward limiting the unchecked use of surveillance technologies that violate basic privacy rights and feed into a broader national surveillance state.

-- Texas Bills Would Ban Warrantless Stingray Spying and Location Tracking, Help Hinder Federal Surveillance
+- Florida Committee Passes Bill to Ban Warrantless Stingray Spying, Help Hinder Federal Surveillance

-- New Hampshire Privacy Amendment on the Ballot
+- Minnesota Bill Would Put Electronic Communication and Data Privacy Amendment on the Ballot